Costa RicaCosta Rica

 Activities:

 Note that, for the safety of park guests, hiking is only permitted on marked trails.
 Additionally, due to the volcano’s toxic fumes and gases, visitors are not allowed to hike near the volcano's crater.
-This is a real concern – in 2000, toxic volcanic gases killed a tourist and his unlicensed guide while they were hiking close to Arenal’s crater.

 Camping is not permitted in Arenal Volcano National Park.
 The Arenal Observatory Lodge is located in the national park and is the only place visitors can legally sleep within the park's boundaries.
-For a good view from outside the national park, many of the area’s mid-range and upscale hotels offer excellent vistas of Arenal Volcano.

 Flora & Fauna: